qgis/QGIS-Website/content-translated/it/project/visual-changelogs/visualchangelog336/index.md

 ![](images/entries/d42005a9561cdc035cfa20f034b7a33fc9829522.gif)

-Questa funzionalità è stata sviluppata da [Valentin Buira](https://github.com/Poulpator)
+Questa funzionalità è stata sviluppata da [Celia Buira](https://github.com/CeliaBuira)
 ## Processing
 ### Feature: --skip-loading-plugins flag for qgis\_process
 The `qgis_process` command line interface tool benefits from a new `--skip-loading-plugins` argument.
 If specified, this can result in faster execution times for commands such as `qgis_process plugins`, which can now list the installed plugins \*\*without\*\* loading them.